iamkirankumaryadav/Library/Statistics/Statistics.md

 ### Hypothesis Testing:
 - This is like guessing about the population based on your sample information.
-- Null Hypothesis (H₀): You assume there's no significant difference between your sample and the population.
+- **Null Hypothesis (H₀):** You assume there's no significant difference between your sample and the population.
-- Alternative Hypothesis (H₁): This is the actual guess about the population.
+- **Alternative Hypothesis (H₁):** This is the actual guess about the population.
 There might be a difference!
+- **Z Score:** How many standard deviations the sample mean is away from the population mean?

 ### Confidence
 - While sampling, different samples can be **randomly** selected from the same **population**.